-Student means:

-- A. Any person admitted, registered, enrolled, or attending any University course or University conducted program, whether full-time or part-time, and whether pursuing undergraduate, graduate, or professional studies, or continuing education; - B. Any person who is not officially enrolled for a particular term but who has a continuing relationship with the University; or - C. Any person within two calendar years after the conclusion of their last registered University course unless the student has formally withdrawn, graduated, or been expelled from the University.
+Student means any person admitted, registered, or enrolled in any University course or University program, whether full-time or part-time, including those pursuing an undergraduate, graduate, professional degree, or certificate program, as well as non-degree seeking students and those auditing courses.
+Individuals solely enrolled in University extension courses or outreach programs shall not be considered students under the Code.
+Student status shall end two calendar years after the conclusion of the Student's last registered University course unless the Student has formally withdrawn, graduated, or been expelled from the University, in which case the Student status shall end on the date of withdrawal, graduation, or expulsion.

-Student Organization means any group of University Students meeting the University's criteria for organizational recognition or registration established by the University or its units, colleges, or departments.
+Student Organization means any group of university students meeting the University's criteria for organizational recognition or registration established by the University or its units, colleges, or departments.
 Jurisdiction is retained for behavior that occurred when the Student Organization was recognized or registered, regardless of current status.